krayoola/middle-earth/README.md

 2,3,5,7,11,13,17
 ```

-NOTE: response should be compressed with `GZip`, However Curl is not showing it.
+_NOTE: response should be compressed with `GZip`, However Curl is not showing it, However its in demo below._

 ### How to run Gondor